Sayeem2004/CSES/README.md

 - [x] [Room Allocation](SortingAndSearching/1164.cpp) - Use a min heap priority queue to store an array of end time, counter, and index.
 Insert rooms by index into priority queue, if the top room ends before the current customer then remove it and insert the current customer into the room, else create a new room for the current customer by incrementing the counter.
 Once all customers are processed, print the counter and the room number for each customer using the index.

-- [x] [Factory Machines](SortingAndSearching/1620.cpp) - Given a time `T`, you can calculate the number of products that can be produced by iterating through all machines and adding `T / V[i]` to the total.
+- [x] [Factory Machines](SortingAndSearching/1620.cpp) - Given a time `T`, it's possible to calculate the number of products that can be produced by iterating through all machines and adding `T / V[i]` to the total.
 Use binary search to find the minimum time `T` such that the total number of products is greater than or equal to `N`.

 - [x] [Tasks And Deadlines](SortingAndSearching/1630.cpp) - It is optimal to do the tasks in order of duration from shortest to longest, consider arbitrary short task A, and long task B, and the two orders possible.
 Furthermore, for the same duration, it is optimal to do the tasks in order of deadline from earliest to latest, pretty self explanatory.
 Sort the tasks in this order and then iterate through them to calculate the total cost.